Retreat of the month

 Restorative Yoga

-Overview: Restorative Yoga is a gentle practise that focuses on relaxation and stress relief.
+Overview: Restorative Yoga is a gentle practice that focuses on relaxation and stress relief.
 It uses props to support the body in passive poses, allowing for deep relaxation.

 Key Characteristics: